What is Flexible Package Integrity Testing?

 No matter the hazard, packaging costs can be substantially reduced or eliminated with proper testing and certification.

 Keystone utilizes numerous pressure delivery systems, vacuum chambers, and open/closed package test fixtures to provide expert package integrity testing.
 Our dozens of thermal chambers range from small reach-in to large walk-in chambers up to 1,300 cu.
 Ft. that can accommodate equipment such as large vehicles and machinery.

 Keystone Compliance also owns multiple shakers and dynamic shock machines to provide the peace of mind that all your package integrity needs are met under one roof.

-ASTM F1929 evaluates materials and procedures that detect and locate leak channels greater than 50 microns.
+ASTM F1929 Detecting Leaks in Medical Packaging: ASTM F1929 evaluates materials and procedures that detect and locate leak channels greater than 50 microns.
 These channels are formed between a transparent material and a porous sheet material.
-Lastly, ASTM F1929 is not quantitative, meaning no indication of leak size can be inferred from these tests.
-Generally, these tests are used on a pass or fail basis.

-ASTM F2096 detects gross leaks in packaging down to 250 microns with an 81% probability.
+ASTM F2096 Detecting Gross Leaks by Internal Pressurization (Bubble Test): ASTM F2096 package integrity testing detects gross leaks in packaging down to 250 microns.
 This standard is used for tray and pouch packages.
-However, the sensitivity of this test does not include porous materials other than spun-bonded polyolefin or with nonporous packaging.

 Don’t see a standard you are looking for?
 Contact us and we will determine the best course of action.